Electroweak Asymmetric Early Universe via a Scalar Condensate: Minimal Scalar Condensate Model

-The low-temperature phenomenology of our $\phi$ field has some resemblance with that of the minimal singlet scalar dark matter (complex or real) coupled to the SM via the higgs portal \cite{Burgess:2000yq, Cline:2013gha,Lebedev:2021xey}.
-It is known that such models are essentially ruled out if the scalars are populated via symmetric thermal freeze out, even when they are allowed to be a small part of the dark matter.
+The low-temperature phenomenology of our $\phi$ field has some resemblance with that of the minimal singlet scalar dark matter (complex or real) coupled to the SM via the higgs portal \cite{Burgess:2000yq, PhysRevD.88.055025,Lebedev:2021xey}.
+It is known that such models are essentially ruled out if the scalars are populated via symmetric thermal freeze-out, even when they are allowed to be a small part of the dark matter.
 The combined constraints from collider experiments, agreement with the measured dark matter relic abundance~\cite{Planck:2018vyg}, bounds from direct detection of dark matter, and perturbativity of $\lambda_{H\phi}$ leave no viable parameter space apart from a narrow mass regime around half of the higgs boson mass where the annihilation rate is resonantly enhanced \cite{Escudero:2016gzx,Lebedev:2021xey,Biekotter:2022ckj}.
-However due to the mechanism described above, the relic abundance of $\phi$ in our scenario can be significantly lower than that predicted in the standard thermal freeze out for the same mass, and this opens up viable parameter space for our model.
-For instance, in the simplified discussion above we found that the relic number density of $\phi$ particles can be suppressed relative to that of the standard thermal freeze out by a factor $\sim H_{\rm ann}/H_{\rm WIMP}$ which is controlled by the $U(1)$ breaking parameter $\Delta$.
-This lower-than-expected relic number density $n_\phi^{\rm relic}\lesssim \bar{n}_\phi^{\rm relic}$, where $\bar{n}_\phi^{\rm relic}$ is the relic abundance of $\phi$ in the standard freeze out scenario, simultaneously avoids dark matter overproduction and relaxes the constraints from direct detection, whose rate scales as $R_{\rm DD}\propto n_\phi^{\rm relic}/\bar{n}_\phi^{\rm relic}\propto H_{\rm ann}/H_{\rm WIMP}$ \cite{Craig:2014lda}.
+Since the lowest $\phi$ abundance predicted by the ``initially asymmetric" freeze-out mechanism described above matches that of the standard symmetric freeze-out for a given mass $m_\phi$, our scenario requires a process that further dilutes the abundance of $\phi$.
+A new field $\psi$ with mass $m_\psi$ that comes to dominate the universe and decays into the Standard Model after the freeze-out of $\phi$ can increase the Standard Model entropy by a factor of $\zeta\sim m_\psi/T_{\rm RH}\lesssim 10^3$, where $T_{\rm RH}$ is the Standard Model reheating temperature right after the $\psi$ decay, leading to a suppression in $\Omega_\phi$ by the same factor $\zeta$ \cite{Randall:2015xza, Bramante:2017obj,Chanda:2019xyl,Evans:2019jcs}.
+The strongest dilution $\zeta\sim 10^3$ corresponds to $m_\psi\sim m_\phi/10\sim 10\GeV$ ($\psi$ domination occurring after the earliest $\phi$ freeze-out) and $T_{\rm RH}\sim 10\MeV$ (lowest reheating temperature compatible with BBN).
+The lower-than-expected relic abundance $\Omega_\phi\lesssim \Omega_\phi^{\rm FO}$, where $\Omega_\phi^{\rm FO}$ is the relic abundance of $\phi$ in the standard freeze-out scenario found in Eq.~\eqref{OmegaFO}, simultaneously avoids dark matter overproduction and relaxes the constraints from direct detection, whose rate scales as $R_{\rm DD}\propto \Omega_\phi/\Omega_\phi^{\rm FO}$ \cite{Craig:2014lda}.
 Furthermore, since the singlet vev vanishes ($v_{r}(0)=0$) when the BEC evaporates below the electroweak scale, as far as collider searches are concerned there is no mixing between the higgs field $h$ and the scalar $\phi$, leaving the couplings of the higgs boson to SM particles unchanged with respect to the SM.
 Thus, collider bounds on our model are currently essentially non-existent~\cite{Curtin:2014jma}.